 Our Chicago divorce attorneys are well-versed in all the stages of the mediation process and are ready to assist clients who are looking for a faster, more amicable way to dissolve their marriage.
 We welcome the opportunity to work with mediators and other participating counselors to ensure that this process is completed favorably and efficiently as possible.

 We’re ready to assist you and represent your interests during this process.
-Contact our firm today to request a free initial case evaluation.
+Contact our firm today to request a free consultation for prospective clients.